robohydra/robohydra/documentation/index.md

 given `filter` function (transparently uncompressing and compressing back if necessary, and also updating the `Content-Length` header, if present) and send that as a response.

+### RoboHydraHeadWatchdog
+This head acts as a watchdog, looking for requests/responses matching certain criteria and executing a given action.
+It has the following
+properties:

+* `path` (optional): the regular expression matching URL paths to be handled by this head.
+Defaults to `/.*` if not present.
+* `watcher`: a function receiving the `Request` and `Response` objects for every request.
+If this function returns true, the `reporter` function will be executed.
+* `reporter` (optional): a function receiving the `Request` and `Response` objects for the requests that make `watcher` return true.

+This head will look for "interesting" request/responses (by checking if the `watcher` function returns true), and when finding one, it will execute a given action (the `reporter` function; by default, printing some extra output to the console).
+Note that both these functions will receive a special `Response` object that guarantees that its `body` property is always uncompressed.
+If you need the original (whether it was compressed or not), you can check the `rawBody` property.

 Taming the RoboHydra programmatically